 www.example.co.uk/clearance This in itself is not so much of a problem. but what about:

 www.examples.co.uk/clearance/timberland?
 Surely that is competition for the main Timberland page? what about

 What should you do with these pages.
 If you noindex then you are losing vital link juice.
 These page will be hit by browsers, are you just going to block that activity from Google in the name of SEO?

 www.example.co.uk/new-in This in itself is not so much of a problem. but what about:

 www.examples.co.uk/new-in/timberland?
 Surely that is competition for the main Timberland page? what about

 These pages offer the same problem, Now imagine if these pages have tags as well.
 If you look at the article on 5 Common SEO Mistakes you will read in point 1. about my conversation with a site owner about how many pages he had in Google.
 I asked him if every page had unique content.
 Problems on the site were caused by what you have just (hopefully), read!
 His site was a Visaulsoft e-Commerce Website site and boy did he need some help.

-Whether you contact us before your site is in development or after it is launched, we will be able to tailor it in a way that Visualsoft can’t.
-They have a lot of experience in developing eCommerce sites but you will find inherent problems in the site structure and the SEO.
-Like some of the elements above that we can help you with.
+Whether you contact us before your site is in development or after it is launched, we will be able to tailor it in a way that you need it.
+They have a lot of experience in developing eCommerce sites but you will find that we can add to their expertise to get the most of your site with our SEO knowledge.
+Like some or all of the elements above.
 With our expert knowledge of eCommerce and in particular Visualsoft eCommerce sites, we can help you set the site up properly.